aidtechnology/did-method/README.md

 sample            secret-sharing    did:bryk:99dc4a30-7434-42e5-ac75-5f330be0ea0a
 ```

-To inspect the DID Document of any of your local identifiers.
+To inspect the DID Document of your local identifiers.

 ```
-didctl did info [reference name]
+didctl info [reference name]
 ```

 The generated document will be something similar for the following example.